dropoff-co/com.dropoff.service.brawndo.client.dotnetcore/README.md

 - **requires** - an array of other property ids that must be included in an order when this property is set.
 In the above response, when "Legal Filing" is set on an order, then "Signature Required" should be set as well.

 ### Order Items <a id="order_items"></a>
 Depending on your client, you may have the ability to add items to an order.
-In order to determine if you can add items and which properties are disabled, optional, or required you can make a request to the **items** function.
+In order to determine if you can add items and which properties are disabled, optional, or required you can make a request to the **Items** function.
 It will return the order items configuration for the specified client.

 ```csharp
 OrderItemsParameters p = new OrderItemsParameters();